Symphony (1945 song): Jo Stafford recording

 Jo Stafford released her version in November 1945, with the assistance of Paul Weston.
 In the key of G major, the song has a tempo of 93 beats per minute.

 Billboard reviewed Stafford's version twice, writing of the song in its December 15, 1945 issue, "For the first time this French tune is handled as it should have been from the start.
 This should kick [the song] right upstairs," and two weeks later, "With Paul Weston's band weaving a beautiful background pattern, Jo Stafford projects herself lyrically with rousing results for both of these loved ballads.
 Singing from way deep down gives a most sympathetic interpretation of 'Symphony,' as well as bringing out all the melodic and lyrical richness in the 'Day By Day' hit potential."

 Stafford's version reached number 4 on the Best Sellers chart, and charted in the top ten for six weeks, closing out 1946 as its 32nd biggest song.

+Natalino Otto recording

+Natalino Otto released her version in March 1946, with Italian lyrics written by lyricist Gino Adorni.
+The song was released as the A-side of a 78 rpm shellac record; the B-side is "Sei tanto bella."
+The arrangements for both songs are by maestro Luciano Zuccheri.